Finitistic dimensions over commutative DG-rings: Homological dimensions over DG-rings

-A \emph{DG-ring} is a graded ring $A$ with a differential $d\colon A \to A$ of codegree 1 which satisfies the Leibniz rule.
+Throughout we will be working with commutative noetherian DG-rings.
+Recall that a DG-ring is a graded ring $A$ with a differential $d\colon A \to A$ of codegree 1 which satisfies the Leibniz rule.
 We say that $A$ is commutative if it is graded-commutative and moreover $a^2 = 0$ if $a$ has odd codegree.
 In this paper, all DG-rings will be assumed to be non-positive meaning that $A^i = 0$ for $i > 0$.
-Let $A$ be a commutative DG-ring.
-This gives the zeroth cohomology $\mrm{H}^0(A)$ the structure of a commutative ring, and there is a canonical map $A \to \mrm{H}^0(A)$ of DG-rings.
-We say that $A$ is noetherian if $\mrm{H}^0(A)$ is noetherian and for all $i < 0$, the $\mrm{H}^0(A)$-module $\mrm{H}^i(A)$ is finitely generated.
-If $\mrm{H}^0(A)$ is a local ring with maximal ideal $\bar\m$, then we say that $(A, \bar\m)$ is a local DG-ring.
-Here we follow Yekutieli's convention, first introduced in \cite{YeDual}, where we denote ideals by $\bar{\p}$, instead of $\p$ to indicate that they are ideals in $\mrm{H}^0(A)$.
+We refer the reader to~\cite{Yebook} for more information regarding DG-rings.